Taming your brain with mindfulness

 What is Mindfulness?

 Mindfulness is training for the brain.
-Each time we practise, we are developing our mindfulness muscles.
+Each time we practise, we are developing our mindfulness muscle.
 Research has shown that what we do and what we experience changes our brain.

 Here, in their “Meet the Expert” film, Dr. Gail Davies explains for Nuffield Health’s employees and clients what mindfulness is and some of the benefits.